| Title: | Distance Measures for Networks |

 a named list containing

-object containing pairwise distance measures.
+an matrix or dist object containing pairwise distance measures.

 an matrix of rows being eigenvalues for each graph.